leroytan/go-backend/README.md

 go build
 ./go-backend.exe
 ```

 ### Step 2:
+Create a sql database.
+E.g. postgres/sqlite/mysql

+### Step 3:
 Create a .env file <br/>
 This file will handle sensitive information <br/>
 Since this is a sample project, I have included a .env.template file <br/>
 Change the .env.template file to a .env file <br/>
+Replace the fields with your own database, port, frontend and secret key (for jwt authorization).